 - Valid passport (6+ months validity, 1 blank page)

-- PPE Invitation Letter from UK organisation (on official letterhead)
+- PPE invitation letter from UK organisation (on official letterhead — see template above)

 - Evidence of professional expertise (CV, publications, awards, media coverage)